webarch-coop/ansible-role-users/README.md

 ## Users update strategy

-By default this role will update all users defined in the `users` dictionary.
+By default this role will update users defined in the `users` dictionary for whome their YAML dictionary has changed (see [the defaults](defaults/main.yml)).

-However, since running all the tasks in this role for all the users takes a long time and usually runs a lot of tasks that won't make changes, the tasks that are to be run can be limited in various ways.
+The reason for this is since running all the tasks in this role for all the users takes a long time and usually runs a lot of tasks that won't make changes.

-In order to keep track of the users state, on the server (so that updates can be aplied from different places), YAML files for each user are written to sub-directories of `/root/users` called, `current`, `previous` and `proposed`.
+In order to keep track of the users state, on the server (so that updates can be applied from different places), YAML files for each user are written to sub-directories of `/root/users` called, `current`, `previous` and `proposed`.

-By setting the `users_update_strategy` variable to "changed" (rather than the default of undefined, which is considered to be the same as "all") only users with a changed `users` dictionary will be updated.
+By setting the `users_update_strategy` variable to "all" (rather than the default of "changed") all, rather than only users with a changed `users` dictionary, will be updated.

-In addition alternative update strategies can be specified by setting the `users_update_strategy` variable to a few other optional values.
+Alternative update strategies can be specified by setting the `users_update_strategy` variable to a few optional values as explained below.

 ### Update all users

-This is the default:

 ```bash
 ansible-playbook wsh.yml --extra-vars "users_update_strategy=all"